Bing Crosby

 Crosby won the Academy Award for Best Actor for his performance in Going My Way (1944) and was nominated for its sequel, The Bells of St. Mary's (1945), opposite Ingrid Bergman, becoming the first of six actors to be nominated twice for playing the same character.
-He was the number one box office attraction for five consecutive years, 1944 to 1948.
-At his screen apex in 1946, Crosby starred in three of the year's five highest-grossing films: The Bells of St. Mary's, Blue Skies and Road to Utopia.
-In 1963, Crosby received the first Grammy Global Achievement Award.
-He is one of 33 people to have three stars on the Hollywood Walk of Fame, in the categories of motion pictures, radio, and audio recording.
-He was also known for his collaborations with his friend Bob Hope, starring in the Road to... films from 1940 to 1962.
+Crosby was the number one box office attraction for five consecutive years from 1944 to 1948.
+At his screen apex in 1946, Crosby starred in three of the year's five highest-grossing films: The Bells of St. Mary's, Blue Skies, and Road to Utopia.
+In 1963, he received the first Grammy Global Achievement Award.
+Crosby is one of 33 people to have three stars on the Hollywood Walk of Fame, in the categories of motion pictures, radio, and audio recording.
+He was also known for his collaborations with his friend Bob Hope, starring in the Road to ... films from 1940 to 1962.

-Crosby influenced the development of the post World War II recording industry.
-After seeing a demonstration of a German broadcast quality reel-to-reel tape recorder brought to the United States by John T. Mullin, he invested $50,000 in the California electronics company Ampex to build copies.
-He then persuaded ABC to allow him to tape his shows.
-He became the first performer to prerecord his radio shows and master his commercial recordings onto magnetic tape.
-Crosby has been associated with the Christmas season since Irving Berlin's musical film Holiday Inn, in which he starred and famously sang "White Christmas".
-Through audio recordings, he produced his radio programs with the same directorial tools and craftsmanship (editing, retaking, rehearsal, time shifting) used in motion picture production, a practice that became the industry standard.
-In addition to his work with early audio tape recording, he helped finance the development of videotape, bought television stations, bred racehorses, and co-owned the Pittsburgh Pirates baseball team, during which time the team won two World Series (1960 and 1971).
+Crosby influenced the development of the post–World War II recording industry.
+After seeing a demonstration of a German broadcast quality reel-to-reel tape recorder brought to the United States by John T. Mullin, Crosby invested $50,000 in the California electronics company Ampex to build copies.
+He then persuaded ABC to allow him to tape his shows and became the first performer to prerecord his radio shows and master his commercial recordings onto magnetic tape.
+Crosby has been associated with the Christmas season since he starred in Irving Berlin's musical film Holiday Inn and also sang "White Christmas" in the film of the same name.
+Through audio recordings, Crosby produced his radio programs with the same directorial tools and craftsmanship (editing, retaking, rehearsal, time shifting) used in motion picture production, a practice that became the industry standard.
+In addition to his work with early audio tape recording, Crosby helped finance the development of videotape, bought television stations, bred racehorses, and co-owned the Pittsburgh Pirates baseball team, during which time the team won two World Series (1960 and 1971).

 Early life

 Crosby was born on May 3, 1903, in Tacoma, Washington, in a house his father built at 1112 North J Street.
-In 1906, his family moved to Spokane in Eastern Washington state, where he was raised.
+Three years later, his family moved to Spokane in Eastern Washington State, where Crosby was raised.
 In 1913, his father built a house at 508 E. Sharp Avenue.
-The house sits on the campus of his alma mater, Gonzaga University, as a museum housing over 200 artifacts from his life and career, including his Oscar.
+The house stands on the campus of Crosby's alma mater, Gonzaga University, as a museum housing over 200 artifacts from his life and career, including his Oscar.